NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 These slides introduce current challenges and potential solutions for openly sharing training materials, focusing on bio-image analysis.
 In this field a lot of training materials circulate in private channels, but openly shared, reusable materials, according to the FAIR-principles, are still rare.
 Using the CC-BY license and publicly acessible repositories are proposed to fill this gap.

-Tags: research data management, Licensing, FAIR-principles
+Tags: Research Data Management, Licensing, Fair-Principles

-Content type: slides
+Content type: Slides

 [https://zenodo.org/records/11066250](https://zenodo.org/records/11066250)